emmideric/alx-zero_day/README.md

-Task 3 Manager's hot fix
+Task 4.
+Collaboration: be up to date